 Being creative is fun.
 Answering endless emails is not.
 Often coming up with new concepts means going for walks, seeing new environments and trying things that have never been done.
 This will never happen unless you actually value it, and make time for it in your day.
 So that's what we're doing.
 Space for spontaneous play.
 Space and time where we can collaborate, and riff of each other and the ideas coming forth.
 It's not like we're about to create some type of Google office, but we're designing play and collaboration right into the middle of how we actually do work.
 If our work isn't collaborative, playful and fun, that's not the kind of work we want to do.

-One thing that's always been clear since we started ONETOO is we really value people, and relationships.
-We've always felt a bit odd with this when compared to other businesses that report valuing excellence, and strategy, and all the things you'd expect.
+One thing that's always been clear since we started ONETOO is we value people, and relationships.
+We've always felt a bit odd with this when compared to other businesses that report valuing excellence, strategy, awards, and all the things you'd expect.
 Our values are not something to make us sound fancy, they're actually what we really care about.
 Things you believe in should change what and how you do things each and every day.
 Practically, it means times of deliberate connection throughout the day.
 Time to share our problems, to celebrate and be together.
 Whether it's our daily report.
 A shared lunch break.
 Or a bit of problem-solving.
 This rhythm is designed to instil and value relationships, as well as help each of us develop relational skills within work and life.